 For centuries we have been using the rosary beads for personal protection and as portable devotions to use in prayer.
 Even to date, there are many people that hang a rosary on their bedhead to protect them from evil while they sleep.
 During times of conflict, many soldiers have been know to wrap their rosary around the barrel of their riffle.
 Some do this for their own protection and others did this to absolve their souls of sin for taking another’s life.
 In the past people use to carry their rosary around their neck or wrap it around their wrist, today we make jewelry just for this specific purpose.

-Here are few examples of the types of rosary beads that can be carried or used for personal luck and for protection from evil:
+Below you can find a few examples of the types of rosary beads that can be carried or used for personal luck and for protection from evil.

 1) Rosary For Your Car